pingcap/blog/2017-05-27-rust-in-tikv.md

 ### <span id="key">Key technologies </span>

-Now let’s move on to the key technologies:
+Now let's move on to the key technologies:

 For networking, we use a widely used protocol, Protocol Buffers, to serialize or unserialize data fastly.

 At first, we used **MIO** to build up the network framework.
 Although MIO encapsulates low level network handling, it is still a very basic library that we need to receive or send data manually, and to decode or encode our customized network protocol.
 It is not convenient actually.
 So from RC2, we have been refactoring networking with gRPC.
 The benefit of gRPC is very obvious.
-We don’t need to care how to handle network anymore, only focusing on our logic, and the code looks simple and clear.
+We don't need to care how to handle network anymore, only focusing on our logic, and the code looks simple and clear.
 Meanwhile, users can build their own TiKV client with other programming languages easily.
 We have already been developing a TiKV client with Java.

 For **asynchronous framework**.
 After receiving the request, TiKV dispatches the request to different threads to handle it asynchronously.
 At first, we used the MIO plus callback to handle the asynchronous request, but callback may break the code logic, and it is hard to read and write correctly, so now we have been refactoring with tokio-core and futures, and we think this style is more modern for Rust in the future.
 Sometimes, we also use the thread pool to dispatch simple tasks, and we will use futures-cpupool later.